An Audacious Enterprise

 “Like I said last night, I’ll spirit away the best help from the dam project.
 Offer ‘em better money, free housing and fringe benefits.”

-“How’re you going to that?”
+“How’re you going to do that?”

 “We’ll drive down to Boulder City this evening.
 Find the local gin mill where the workers drink.”